oeg-upm/morph-graphql/README.md

 ```

-## EXAMPLE 3: Translating mappings online for Javascript and SQLite (assuming that you have npm and node installed)
+## EXAMPLE 3: Translating mappings online for Javascript and SQLite (assuming that you have npm and node or docker installed)
 1. ```mkdir output```
 2. ```cd output```
 3. Download the example database